At a glance

 Here are some other skills that might be hard for people who struggle with executive function.

-Processing speed: Kids need to go through the reflection process quickly to solve problems on time.
+Processing speed: People need to go through a reflection process quickly in order to solve problems on time.
 That’s where processing speed comes in.
-Some experts view this skill as the engine that drives how well people use executive functioning skills to solve problems and achieve goals.
+Some experts view this skill as the engine that drives how well people use executive function skills to solve problems and achieve goals.

 Key takeaways